Update on our Functional Skills offer

-Remote invigilation is now live and we can’t wait to have you on board!
-Your learners can sit their Functional Skills assessments anytime, anywhere – supporting the vital achievement and progression they need.
+Your learners can sit their Functional Skills assessments anytime, anywhere with our remote invigilation solution – supporting the vital achievement and progression they need.

 Legacy Functional Skills paper based assessments

-With this in mind, NCFE can confirm that centres with existing registrations on the below Functional Skills legacy qualifications can start to make bookings from 29 March 2021 for external assessment components:
+We can confirm that centres with existing registrations on the below Functional Skills legacy qualifications can start to make bookings for external assessment components:

 - NCFE Functional Skills Qualification in English at Level 1